Newsletter

 Good morning, everyone,

-Serving on Sunday: Nick Salisbury – elder, John Holliday and Rosalind Matteson – ushers, Kelly Miller – music, and Jonathan and Lindsey Halter – communion clean up.
+Serving on Sunday are: Nick Salisbury – elder, Lisa Bielefeld and John Holliday – ushers, Kelly Miller – music, and Doris Hom – communion clean up.

 Lynn